Are you a textile technique addict?

 And why using too many techniques is killing your creativity

 And then perhaps you do that thing, that we all do and know we shouldn’t, of comparing yourself to them.
-And you start to feel a bit inadequate or even envious because, although you have a lifelong passion for textiles and a ‘heart and soul’ commitment, you’re struggling to settle on a style for your art that feels authentic.
+And you start to feel a bit inadequate or even envious because, although you have a ‘heart and soul’ passion for textiles, you’re struggling to settle on a style that feels authentic to you.

-You would love to develop an original visual vocabulary.
+You would love to develop your own visual vocabulary.
 You long to innovate with your materials and techniques.
-But your process is confused, your results are random and your voice feels shallow and indistinct.
+But your process is a bit confused, your results are hit and miss and your voice feels somewhat random.

 And as you’re standing there at that exhibition in awe of the masterpiece before you, you tell yourself, I just wasn’t born with natural ability.
 My work will never have the impact of this piece.
 I’m just not good enough.

 Here’s some great news!
-None of that is true… and, by the way, you should learn to go easier on yourself – your inner critic is really harsh!
+None of that is true… and, by the way, you should learn to go easier on yourself – your inner critic sounds pretty harsh!

 How Sue Stone found her flow